litmuschaos/litmus-docs/website/versioned_docs/version-3.6.0/architecture/chaos-control-plane.md

   - **Web UI:** A React.js based frontend application micro-service with built-in system observability capabilities and an analytics dashboard.
 It also facilitates teams of users to collaborate over chaos experiments using role-based user accounts.

-  - **Litmusctl:** A command-line tool that allows management of Litmus Chaos Infrastructure Infrastructure components.
+  - **Litmusctl:** A command-line tool that allows management of Litmus Chaos Infrastructure components.
 It can be used to create chaos infrastructures, project, and manage multiple Litmus accounts.

   - **Litmus API:** Refers to two different Litmus APIs, namely Litmus Authentication API and Litmus Portal API: